Frequently Asked Questions (FAQ)

 What does an SPS mentor do?

 Formally, an SPS mentor assists in the teaching and administration of the six SPS courses.
 This could include duties such as teaching, facilitating discussions, curriculum planning, grading and giving feedback.
 Informally, mentors also play an important role in supporting new SPS students and helping to maintain a thriving SPS community.

 What is the workload like as a mentor?

-Mentors are free to pick and choose the SPS modules they want to mentor, including the number.
+Mentors are free to pick and choose the SPS courses they want to mentor, including the number.
 As such, there is flexibility in managing the workload.
-The workload and the type of work differs between modules.
-Furthermore, mentors often work in teams, allowing them to support each other during crunch periods in the semester where assignments or midterms abound.
-Proper planning and a good understanding of the workloads for the modules ensures little trouble with the mentor workload.
+The workload and the type of work differs between courses.
+Furthermore, mentors often work in teams, allowing them to support each other during crunch periods in the semester where assignments or midterms are abound.
+Proper planning and a good understanding of the workloads for the courses ensures little trouble with the mentor workload.

 Can I still go on the Student Exchange Programme while being an SPS mentor?

 Yes.
 SPS students usually opt to go for the Student Exchange Programme (SEP) in Year 3, after completing their first two years in SPS.
 If you wish to further your time in SPS and contribute to the programme, you can join the SPS mentorship programme and still embark on SEP.